singh-anshuman/singh-anshuman.github.io/_posts/2019-03-09-spring-cloud-config-file-repo.md

 @Service
 public class UserService {

-    //  Getting the value for this field from the configuration sent by config server
+    //  Getting the value for this field from configuration sent by config server
     @Value("${privacy.enabled}")
     private String privacyEnabled;